wasmCloud/wasmcloud.com/docs/wash-cli/app.md

 The following options can be specified with all of the above subcommands for a finer control of your environment.

 #### --output
-    Alias: `-o`
+Alias: `-o`.
         Specify output format (text or json).
 The default value is text.

 #### --ctl-host
-    Alias: `-r`
+Alias: `-r`.
         CTL Host for connection.
 The default value is 127.0.0.1 for local nats [env: WASMCLOUD_CTL_HOST=]

 #### --experimental
 Whether or not to enable experimental features [env: WASH_EXPERIMENTAL=]

 #### --ctl-port
-    Alias: `-p`
+Alias: `-p`.
         CTL Port for connections, defaults to 4222 for local nats [env: WASMCLOUD_CTL_PORT=]

 #### --ctl-jwt
 JWT file for CTL authentication.
 Must be supplied with ctl_seed [env: WASMCLOUD_CTL_JWT]

 #### --ctl-seed
 Seed file or literal for CTL authentication.
 Must be supplied with ctl_jwt [env: WASMCLOUD_CTL_SEED]

 #### --ctl-credsfile
 Credsfile for CTL authentication.
 Combines ctl_seed and ctl_jwt.
 See https://docs.nats.io/using-nats/developer/connecting/creds for details [env: WASH_CTL_CREDS]

 #### --js-domain
 JS domain for wasmcloud control interface.
 Defaults to None [env: WASMCLOUD_JS_DOMAIN]

 #### --lattice-prefix
-    Alias: `-x`
+Alias: `-x`.
         Lattice prefix for wasmcloud control interface.
 The default value is "default". [env: WASMCLOUD_LATTICE_PREFIX=]

 #### --timeout-ms
-    Alias: `-t`
+Alias: `-t`.
         Timeout length to await a control interface response.
 The default value is 2000 milliseconds [env: WASMCLOUD_CTL_TIMEOUT_MS=] [default: 2000]

 #### --context
 Path to a context with values to use for CTL connection and authentication